 Reader's Note:

-These unaudited condensed interim consolidated financial statements for the period ended December 31, 2012 of Mirasol Resources Ltd. ("Mirasol" or "the Company") have been prepared by management and have not been reviewed by the Company's auditors.
+These unaudited condensed interim consolidated financial statements of Mirasol Resources Ltd. for the period ended March 31, 2013 have been prepared by management and have not been reviewed by the Company's auditors.

 Interim Consolidated Statements of Financial Position